 A firm with a 10 percent required rate of return is considering building new research facilities with an expected life of 5 years.
-The initial outlay associated with this project involves a certain cash outflow of ₹ 120, 000.
-The expected cash inflows and certainty equivalent coefficients, α_t are as follows:
+The initial outlay associated with this project involves a certain cash outflow of Rs.120,000.
+The expected cash inflows and certainty equivalent coefficients, $\alpha_t$ are as follows:

-Year Expected Cash Flow(₹) Certainty Equivalent Coefficient α t
+Year Expected Cash Flow(Rs) Certainty Equivalent Coefficient α t

 1 10,000 0.95

 2 20,000 0.90

 3 40,000 0.85

 4 80,000 0.75

 5 80,000 0.65

 The risk-free rate of interest is 6 per cent.
 What is the project's net present value?
 To determine the net present value of this project using the certainty equivalent approach, we must first remove the risk from the future cash flows.
-We do so by multiplying each expected cash flow by the corresponding certainty equivalent coefficient, \mathbf{a}{t} as shown next page:
+We do so by multiplying each expected cash flow by the corresponding certainty equivalent coefficient, $\alpha{t}$ , as shown below: